Abdominal migraine

-Abdominal migraine (AM) is a functional disorder that usually manifests in childhood and adolescence, without a clear pathologic mechanism or biochemical irregularity.
+Abdominal migraine (AM) is a functional disorder that usually occurs in childhood, without a clear pathologic mechanism or biochemical irregularity.
 Children frequently experience sporadic episodes of excruciating central abdominal pain accompanied by migrainous symptoms like nausea, vomiting, severe headaches, and general pallor.
 Abdominal migraine can be diagnosed based on clinical criteria and the exclusion of other disorders.

-The US Food and Drug Administration has not approved any drugs for the treatment of abdominal migraine.
-The goal of treatment is usually to prevent attacks, and this is often achieved through nonpharmacologic intervention.
+There are no specific medications for the condition.
+The goal is usually to prevent attacks, through nonpharmacologic intervention.

-Research has indicated that the incidence of abdominal migraine in children falls within the range of 0.4% to 4%.
-The condition primarily affects children aged 3 to 10 years, with a higher prevalence in females.
+Abdominal migraines affects about 0.4% to 4% of children.
+It occurs most commonly in those aged 3 to 10 years, with females more commonly affected.

 Signs and symptoms

 Midline abdominal pain with paroxysmal, recurrent, acute onset attacks that last an average of 17 hours are the hallmarks of abdominal migraine.
 There have been reports that these attacks can last anywhere from two to seventy-two hours.
 Although it has also been reported to be diffuse and colicky, the pain is usually described as dull and periumbilical.
 91% of patients have anorexia, 73% to 91% have nausea, 35% to 50% vomit, and 93% to 100% of patients have associated pallor.
 The attack usually comes to an abrupt end.
 The average annual frequency of abdominal migraine attacks in patients is 14.

 Although nonspecific prodromes can occur before attacks, abdominal migraine attacks are usually sporadic.
 This can include behavioral and mood swings, anorexia, flushing, diarrhea, and auras that include numbness, slurred speech, tingling in the distal extremities, and flashing lights.
 Weeks to months may pass between episodes, and during this time patients usually experience no symptoms.